vedikaS-byte/Analytical-Workflows-Project-Practice/README.md

 <img src="https://eds-214-workflows-reproducibility.github.io/course-materials/interactive/images/Schaefer_etal_2020_fig3.png"/>

-## Data
+# Data

 The data is publicly available on the EDI Data Portal and appears as separate files for each sampling site.
-For this analysis,
+For this analysis, the "QuebradaCuenca1-Bisley.csv", "QuebradaCuenca2-Bisley.csv", "QuebradaCuenca3-Bisley.csv", and "RioMameyesPuenteRoto.csv" were downloaded for the Q1, Q2, Q3, and RMP sample sites.
+Each dataset contained the following shared columns necessary for the analysis:

+-   `Sample_Date`: The specific sample date stored as a "date" type in YYYY-MM-DD format.
+Sampling was not evenly spaced out; for example some samples were sometimes taken months apart.

+-   `Sample_ID`: The sample location, taken at four different locations in the Puerto Rico watershed.

+-   `nutrients`: Categorical variable storing each nutrient that was sampled at each site as levels.
+The original data files stored these

 # Contents